m2lines/convection-parameterization-in-CAM/README.md

 - `NN_weights_YOG_convection.nc` - NetCDF file with weights for the neural net
 - Makefile - Makefile to compile these files

-Note that you will need to generate the SAM sounding as a NetCDF file from the data files in `resources/` if you are using the CAM interface.\
+Note that you will need to generate the SAM sounding (an [atmospheric sounding](https://en.wikipedia.org/wiki/Atmospheric_sounding) that defines the SAM grid that the parameterisation is operating on -- we need this grid for the parameterisation, but also to interpolate any inputs from a different model on to this grid so that they can be used in the neural net) as a NetCDF file from the data files in `resources/` if you are using the CAM interface.\
 This can be done from within the `resources/` directory as follows:
 ```
 python -m venv venv